broadinstitute/SpliceAI-lookup/.github/ISSUE_TEMPLATE/issue-or-feature-request.md

 ---

-REQUIRED: If the issue is about a specific variant or results page, or you have an example variant, please copy-paste the variant here and/or provide a link to the results page where you see the issue.
+REQUIRED: If the issue is about a specific variant or results page (or you have an example), please copy-paste the variant here and/or provide a link to the results page where you see the issue.

 ---
 OPTIONAL: If you'd like to also share a screenshot: